VishnuRaman/rs2/README.md

 Performance can vary by ±0.5-2.5% between runs, as shown in the benchmark change percentages.
 All measurements represent statistically significant results with outlier detection.

-*Benchmark results last updated: 2025-06-21*
+*Benchmark results last updated: 2025-01-21 (after resource management optimizations)*

 RS2 is optimized for the 95% of use cases where **developer productivity**, **operational reliability**, and **parallel performance** matter more than raw sequential speed.
-Perfect for microservices, data pipelines, API gateways, and any application requiring robust stream processing.
+Suitable for microservices, data pipelines, API gateways, and any application requiring stream processing.

 ## High Cardinality Protection - Already Built-In ✅